 York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

-York Apartments offer a variety of both furnished and unfurnished apartment options including bachelor, one-bedroom and two-bedroom units.
+York Apartments offer a variety of both furnished and unfurnished apartment options including bachelor, one-bedroom and two-bedroom units (very limited and are often reserved for students coming with their spouse and children).
 There are also few adapted units.

 No, there is no application fee associated with applying for York Apartments Housing.

 You can select up to two building/style preferences when applying.
 Housing staff will make every effort to accommodate your preference, but cannot make guarantees as assignments will depend on availability.